Tina-lel/shitchat/README.md

 git clone https://github.com/Tina-lel/shitchat && cd shitchat

-chmod +x chat
+chmod +x chat && chmod +x config

-open up the "chat" file with a text editor of your choice and find the #GENERAL CONFIG START part, replace "MyName" with another name, "ReplaceMe" with a status (for example "Playing Minecraft" or something) and "/home/user/Downloads" with a dir where you want downloaded files to be safed to. next, scroll down to the "#SFTP CONFIG START" part. (you need to enter an sftp address, a user, a password, and a user writeable remote directory on the SFTP server (wich must contain a plain text file called "main") ), then save the file.
+open up the "config" file with a text editor of your choice and find the #GENERAL CONFIG START part, replace "MyName" with another name, "ReplaceMe" with a status (for example "Playing Minecraft" or something) and "/home/user/Downloads" with a dir where you want downloaded files to be safed to. next, scroll down to the "#SFTP CONFIG START" part. (you need to enter an sftp address, a user, a password, and a user writeable remote directory on the SFTP server (wich must contain a plain text file called "main") ), then save the file.

 run ./chat mount, and enter the password, for your sshd server.